tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/03-intro2coding.md

 Examples iclude:

-+ PostScript [page description language (PDL)]
++ PostScript - page description language (PDL)

-+ Erlang [telecom]
++ Erlang - telecom

 ## Glue languages

-A **glue** language is one that is suitable for calling other languages or tools from one applications.
+A **glue** language is one that is suitable for calling other languages or tools from one application.

-Two glue languages I use a lot are
+Three glue languages I use a lot are

 + Perl 6 <**<https://perl6.org>**>

 + PostScript

++ Shell

 ## PostScript demonstration